bio1ixir/blog/content/evi1haxor/post1.md

 Let's take a simple example for this one.
 Say you're editing your picture on some photo editing app.
 Here, unedited version of your picture is **Control group**, picture opened on the app for editing is the **Test group**, filters which you're annexing to it are **Independent Variables**, looks of your picture is **Dependent Variable** and **Control Variables** may be the app you're using, or device on which you're editing, etc. Lame, but comprehensible...

-As a biotechnologist, my content and references here are referring to biological experiments.<br><br>
+Now let me paint another biotech oriented scenario for you.
+Afterall, as a biotechnologist, my content and experiment designs here should be biological.<br><br>
 Most of the time at research work has to deal with cause-effect relationship of drug or chemicals or conditions on different kind of subjects.
 For this, the group of researchers who are studying them first define the key variables.
 They take a special care to minimise the variation in constant variables so that potential impact on dependent variables can be minimised.<br>
 Now let's say a group of researchers are studying the effects of a drug on a group of sprint runners.
 So they _randomly_ give every volunteer a pill, which looks identical but aren't same in chemistry.
 Just that half of them were empty pills while half were the drug that is going to alter the independent variables within them.
 Here, it is noteworthy that drug should be distributed randomly, making sure that they follow _Double Blind_ technique.
 That is, people shouldn't know what pill they are taking so that Placebo effect can be avoided.
 Over that, even researchers shouldn't know what pill is taken by what examinee.
 They however, must preserve some traces of the pills from each runner so that they can be chemically studied for their composition so as to record which runner is taking what pill.
 Now you're probably sitting there and thinking- why can't even researchers know about which one is taking what pill?
 Well, you know many times we do things inadvertently.
 If they get to know that, then subconsciously they might give some minor signal, which might not go good in research perspective.<br>
 So here, the ones who are taking empty pills are the control group.
 Speed during the sprint is the Dependent variable.
 Things that the pill alters are independent variable.